Artistic Director, Canberra International Music Festival

 Acclaimed musician of great versatility, Roland Peelman was born in Flanders, Belgium and has been active in Australia over 30 years as a conductor, pianist, artistic director and mentor to composers, singers and musicians alike.

 Roland has received numerous accolades for his commitment to the creative arts in Australia and specifically for his 25-year directorship of The Song Company, from 1990 – 2015, during which the ensemble grew into one of Australia’s most outstanding and innovative ensembles.
-In 2015 he was made the Artistic Director of the Canberra International Music Festival.
+He is currently Artistic Director of the Canberra International Music Festival, a position he has held since 2015.

-Roland is widely recognised as one of Australia’s most renowned musicians receiving the NSW Award for “the most outstanding contribution to Australian Music by an individual” and named “musician of the year” by the Sydney Morning Herald’s music critic in 2006.
-The following year, he was again featured as one of Sydney’s top twenty musicians and most recently, he was listed in “The 100 Most Influential People in Sydney” -published by The Sydney Magazine at the end of 2009.
+Roland has been widely recognised as one of Australia’s most renowned musicians receiving the NSW Award for “the most outstanding contribution to Australian Music by an individual” and named “musician of the year” by the Sydney Morning Herald’s music critic in 2006.
+The following year, he was again featured as one of Sydney’s top twenty musicians and he was also listed in “The 100 Most Influential People in Sydney” - published by The Sydney Magazine at the end of 2009.

 His overview and understanding of the music canon is unique.
 With a repertoire that includes the major classical works from Bach to Gershwin as well as a vast oeuvre of early music, be it Lassus, Monteverdi, Schütz or Purcell, Roland is Australia’s most innovative and versatile musical director.
 His passion for new music has been crucial to an ever-growing repertoire of concert music as well as music theatre.
 Over the years he has directed numerous recordings and premiere seasons of new operas such as Black River, Fahrenheit 451, The Burrow, The Sinking of the Rainbow Warrior, Gauguin to name just a few.